 - The Governor with responsibility for inclusion

 - Head Teacher

-- Special Needs co-ordinator (Inclusion Leader) is Mrs Laura Russell.
-The Inclusion Leader

-is responsible for the operation of the Special Needs policy.
-Currently in Mrs Russell's
+- Special Needs co-ordinator (Inclusions Leader) is Mrs Laura Raitt.
+The Inclusions Leader is responsible for the operation of the Special Needs policy.

-absence, Mrs Wakeham is holding this post temporarily.

 - Class teachers

 - Learning Support Assistants (LSAs)

 - Special Needs Assistants (SNAs)

 - Parents of child on SEND register

 - Child on the SEND register